munificent/craftinginterpreters/book/statements-and-state.md

 ^code environment-assign

-The main difference between assignment and definition is that the former is not
+The key difference between assignment and definition is that assignment is not
 <span name="new">allowed</span> to create a *new* variable.
 In terms of our
 implementation, that means it's a runtime error if the key doesn't already exist in the environment's variable map.

 <aside name="new">

-Unlike Python and Ruby, Lox doesn't do implicit variable declaration.
+Unlike Python and Ruby, Lox doesn't do [implicit variable declaration][].

+[implicit variable declaration]: #design-note

 </aside>

 The last thing the `visit()` method does is return the assigned value.
-That's because assignment is an expression that can be nested inside other expressions,
+That's because assignment is an expression that can be nested inside other expressions, like so:
-like:

 ```lox
 var a = 1;
 print a = 2; // "2".
 ```

-Now our interpreter's management of state is about as sophisticated as early
-<span name="basic">BASIC</span> implementations.
-Making all variables global is
-simple, but isn't easy on our users.
-Writing a large program where any two chunks of code can accidentally step on each other's state is no fun.
+Our interpreter can now create, read, and modify variables.
+It's about as sophisticated as early <span name="basic">BASICs</span>.
+Global variables are simple, but writing a large program when any two chunks of code can accidentally step on each other's state is no fun.
 We want *local* variables, which means it's time for *scope*.

 <aside name="basic">